 There aren’t many certainties with addiction, but the indiscriminate nature of this issue is undeniable.
 From high up in the business world down to kids struggling to make ends meet, drug addiction can make itself known at any stage and shape of life.
-Yet, as psychologists and researchers are still very much discovering, certain indicators can increase how prone an individual is to substance abuse, and its impacts.
-Here, we’re going to demystify this still often overlooked or misunderstood aspect of how we understand addictions by considering precisely what makes a person prone to substance abuse according to the latest studies.
+Yet, as psychologists and researchers are still very much discovering, specific indicators can increase how prone an individual is to substance abuse, and its impacts.
+Here, we’re going to demystify this still often overlooked or misunderstood aspect of understanding addictions by considering precisely what makes a person prone to substance abuse according to the latest studies.

 Does Mental Health Play A Role?